The Transience of Life in Ozymandias by Percy Bysshe Shelley

 Since its publication in 1818, the sonnet has been anthologized many times.
 This poem is quite untypical within the context of Shelley's writings due to its unusual subject (it does not deal with Shelley's traditional themes of love, beauty or self-expression) and detached tone.
 The poet's aim is unconventional, as well.
 In fact, Shelley's objective of ironical dethronement is quite straightforward.
 Thus, the success of Ozymandias comes from its implicit singularity and uniqueness.
 The aim of the paper is to determine what is the main idea in Ozymandias by Percy Shelley.

-The poem refers to the Egyptian pharaoh Ramesses II (the 13th-century B.C.), who was referred to as “Ozymandias” in Greece.
+The poem refers to the Egyptian pharaoh Ramesses II, who was referred to as “Ozymandias” in Greece.
 Ramses II was also known for promotion of numerous architectural projects in ancient Egypt.
 Shelley's interest in the faded grandeur of the Egyptian civilization was dictated by the tendencies of his time.
 Indeed, in consequence of Napoleon's expeditions, the English imagination was captivated by the ancient Egyptian culture.

 Against the barren wasteland, this conceited inscription acquires a vivid ironical subtext

 Thus, the tyrant's arrogant assertions that he is omnipotent and omnipresent have been disproved by the time.
 Shelley's poem represents the idea that nothing is permanent; the entire civilizations are subject to disintegration.
 The mighty empires ultimately fall into decay and are razed to the ground.
 The abandoned pieces of the statue are the best evidence for transience of life.